 4A free way to enjoy nature in The Hague: Clingendael

 Clingendael is one of the most beautiful country estates in the Netherlands.
 If you’re looking for a way to get out of the city and connect with nature, the park is the perfect place to escape!
 The vast grounds, canals, and secret pathways make the park a fun and peaceful place to explore.
-In fact, Clingendael is so diverse that you could spend the whole day there — just bring a lunch to have on one of the many picnic tables.
+In fact, Clingendael is so diverse that you could spend the whole day there — just bring a lunch to enjoy on one of the many picnic tables.

 You can enjoy a pleasant walk, try your skills at the skater park, and observe the deer that reside there.
 Malieveld park is like a bubble you can enter to save yourself from the stressful city life.
-And it’s definitely cheaper than any psychiatrist (because it’s for free!).
+And it’s definitely cheaper than any psychiatrist (because it’s free!).

 Such a refreshing sight in city.
 Koekamp deer park the Malieveld.
 Den Haag in Netherlands. pic.twitter.com/vmSKjOnzS6

 1Beer costs money but the experience is free: Grote Marktstraat

 Who doesn’t enjoy a refreshing glass of beer after a long day of exploring the beauty of The Hague?
 If you’re seeking a nice place to chill while also receiving an authentic Dutch experience, then Grote Markstraat is for you!

 Yes, beer costs money (sadly) but just relaxing as you watch the people go by is priceless!
 Aside from being The Hague’s biggest shopping street, Grote Marktstraat also offers some very unique bars and cafes.
 It is the perfect place to visit in the evenings when everyone is off work and enjoying their free time with friends and good old Dutch beer.
 Grote Marktstraat is most definitely the perfect way to end your long day in The Hague.